Skip to main content

 dispatch.AddHandlersFromAssembly(typeof(Program).Assembly);

-// Configure a named pipeline for events
+// Configure a named pipeline for actions and events

 dispatch.ConfigurePipeline("Events", pipeline =>